Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Amazon has very specific ideas about how shipments should be packaged for a logistics center.
 These are primarily intended to make the acceptance of the shipment as easy as possible and to avoid potential sources of error.

-As a rule, sellers should use a six-sided box with intact flaps made of at least two-inch thick material.
+As a rule, sellers should use a six-sided box with intact flaps made of at least two inches thick material.
 The material thickness also applies to the packaging material of individual items, both around each item and between the items and the box walls.
 However, if the products are shipped in the manufacturer’s packaging, this is not necessary.
-Permissible standard boxes for inbound shipments to Amazon are corrugated boxes, B-flutes, ECT-32 boxes (Edge Crush Test), and 200-pound boxes (burst strength).
+Permissible standard boxes for inbound shipments to Amazon include folding boxes, B-flutes, ECT-32 boxes (Edge Crush Test), and 200-pound boxes (burst strength).

-Boxes with multiple standard-sized items must not exceed a length of 25 inches on any side.
+Cartons with multiple items in standard size must not exceed a length of 25 inches per side.
 This is only allowed if the units are also oversized (i.e., longer than 25 inches).
-However, even in this case, sellers should choose the box size appropriately for the contents, which generally means using a box that is only two inches larger to send FBA goods to Amazon.
+But even here, sellers should choose the carton size appropriate to the contents, which usually means using a carton that is only two inches larger to send FBA goods to Amazon.

-In general, boxes must not weigh more than 50 pounds.
-An exception exists only if the weight of a single item exceeds 50 pounds.
-In that case, stickers must be placed on the top and sides indicating that the box should be lifted by a team.
+In general, cartons must not weigh more than 50 pounds.
+An exception applies only if the weight of a single item exceeds 50 pounds.
+In that case, stickers must be placed on the top and sides indicating that the carton should be lifted by a team.
 If the item weighs over 100 pounds, stickers indicating “Lift with pallet jack” are mandatory.

-Both the box dimensions and the weight requirements should be taken seriously by marketplace sellers.
-Ignoring them can lead to further inbound shipments not being accepted by Amazon.
+Both the carton dimensions and the weight requirements should be taken seriously by marketplace sellers.
+Ignoring them may result in Amazon no longer accepting further inbound shipments.

 Correct labeling of shipments